top of page

 ALASKA

-My experiences in Alaska, racing the Iditarod Trail Invitational taught me a lot about gear, nutrition and mental toughness in the extreme Alaskan environment.
-With each expedition I return as a fitter, more knowledgeable athlete.
+Rebecca's experiences in Alaska racing the Iditarod Trail Invitational taught her a lot about gear, nutrition, and mental toughness in extreme environments.
+With each expedition, she returns a fitter, more knowledgeable athlete.
+Check out her past expeditions, as well as her tips for gear prep!

 2020 Rebecca stands with her fatbike in alaska